2. A Protocol

 according to VOHC requirements that were in place at the time

-the trial was commenced, even if a change in VOHC protocol requirements
+the trial was commenced, provided that a pre-trial protocol review was provided by VOHC, even if a change in VOHC protocol requirements

 was made subsequent to the commencement date of the trial.